Accra Sports Stadium under floodlights for a Black Stars qualifier, main stand and home end in view

 All three major ride-hail apps work in Accra with good match-day coverage.
 Shared tro-tro drop taxis from Circle or Kaneshie also run the route cheaply.
 Airport taxis queue at Kotoka International.

-• arrow_right Cash and mobile money both accepted; MTN MoMo is the Accra default
+• Cash and mobile money both accepted; MTN MoMo is the Accra default

-• arrow_right Match-day surge on Uber and Bolt rarely passes 50 percent
+• Match-day surge on Uber and Bolt rarely passes 50 percent

-• arrow_right Book return before leaving the hotel on Black Stars nights
+• Book return before leaving the hotel on Black Stars nights

 By bus / tro-tro